jlengrand/OpenGraphKt/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/jlengrand/OpenGraphKt)

-[OpenGraphKt](https://github.com/jlengrand/OpenGraphKt) is a minimalist Kotlin library to work with the [Open Graph tags](https://ogp.me/) protocol.
+[OpenGraphKt](https://github.com/jlengrand/OpenGraphKt) is a minimalist Kotlin multiplatform library to work with the [Open Graph tags](https://ogp.me/) protocol.
 OpenGraphKt is a tiny wrapper on top of JSoup.

 ## Current status

 * Library can extract OpenGraph tags from HTML via a `URL`, `String` or `File` input.
-* Current implementation is JVM only, due to the `JSoup` dependency.
 * Protocol implementation is complete for `og:` tags, but types aren't fully correct (most types currently are `String`).
 * Library should be considered in pre-alpha, use this in production at your own risks :).